gbmhunter/blog/content/electronics/general/altium/altium-scripting-and-using-the-api/_index.md

 ## Some PCB OBjects Properties Cannot Be Set Directly, Even Though They Are Visable Through The AutoComplete Menu

-For example. you cannot set a pads soldermask and pastemask expansion values (useful if you want to remove them alltogether) using the properties `pad.SolderMaskExpansion` and `pad.PasteMaskExpansion`.
+For example. you cannot set a pads soldermask and pastemask expansion values (useful if you want to remove them all together) using the properties `pad.SolderMaskExpansion` and `pad.PasteMaskExpansion`.
 The only way I have found to do this is to create a pad cache, set the expansion values for the cache, and then assign the cache to the pad as per the following example.

 ```
 procedure SetPadExpansionValues();